 Heartbeats increased.
 Bodies warmed.
 They slept.

-Harry awoke to pain.
-A finely discernable lightening to the east, so this is hope, after all, and Harry thought he could make out a horizon line out past the clam flats.
+Harry awoke to pain and a finely discernable lightening to the east, so this is hope, after all, and Harry thought he could make out a horizon line out past the clam flats.
 The woman was still.
 He had lost her.

 “Wake up!”
 He bit her nose.
-The woman, middle-aged and frumpy on a good day, assumed a Madonna-like expression.
+The woman, plain and ill-kept on a good day, assumed a Madonna-like expression.
 She managed to free her hand and touched his face.
 With half light, a crackling radio and flashing blue lights announced the arrival of help.
-The county mounties, the sheriff’s road patrols, had been looking for him.
+The county mounties, the sheriffs road patrols, had been looking for him.
 It had been Rose calling on the cell phone.

 Next day in the hospital, Harry, on a walker, shuffled down the hall to where the woman was.
 I have saved her life, keeping her awake.
 What has she given me?
 The depth of the snow had saved his knees.
 He would be in twin leg casts for a while for torn tendons.

-The doctors had been liberal with the Percocet: oxycodone, Saint Josephat’s aspirin for Inyans, and he felt sociable.
+The doctors had been liberal with their pain-killers and he felt sociable.
 His back was heavily taped and itched under the bandages.
 Harry Joe believed perhaps, after all, the woman had given him an offering in return for her life.
 He had to tell her that her need had validated him, put the stamp of God on his face.

 “I liked your story.
 About the moose?” she whispered.

 I have had the gift—I needed her need.
 A night with the coyotes howling down the moon.
 The cold, the fear.

 Harry Joe brought his ear closer to her shredded lips.
 The womans voice was faint but honestly curious.
 “How can you people live like that?” she asked.

 copyright 2009, 2019 Rob Hunter